ETA-IK: Execution-Time-Aware Inverse Kinematics for Dual-Arm Systems: Experimental Evaluations

-In the simulation, a general evaluation of the proposed approach is conducted.
-This involves generating a random collision-free initial joint configuration $\mathbf{q}_0$ and a random relative Cartesian pose $\mathbf{p}_{R,t}$.
-A random reference target joint configuration $\mathbf{q}_t$ is sampled, and the absolute \ac{TCP} poses of the two robots are then calculated individually.
+Initially, we configured a simple simulation environment featuring a dual Franka setup without environmental collisions to evaluate the general performance of the proposed method.
+This setup involves generating a random, self-collision-free initial joint configuration $\bm{q}_0$ and a random relative Cartesian pose $\bm{x}_{R,target}$.

-For comparative analysis, three baselines are provided.
-These baselines utilize the random reference $\mathbf{q}_t$ directly as the endpoint, perform optimization on Eq. (\ref{eq:distance}) based on absolute and relative Cartesian pose as motion time term in the objective function.
-The resulting motion time based on the \ac{IK} solutions is subsequently calculated using the TOPPRA algorithm.